 - incentives and the capacity for citizens to engage with government to improve their policies and services

-- Build an evidence base and contribute to theory-building in the general field of voice and accountability, and specifically for the incipient fields of practice of tech and Open Government, which are relatively evidence-free zones.
-This evidence will be built up partly from the initiatives supported by the Innovation and Scaling components.
-In turn, it will help to build a critical mass of diversely positioned actors and mobilize them to respond in their various ways to the challenges of improving government responsiveness, narrowing trust gaps and closing feedback loops between citizens and governments.
+- helped to build a critical mass of diversely positioned actors and mobilize them to respond in their various ways to the challenges of improving government responsiveness, narrowing trust gaps and closing feedback loops between citizens and governments.

-Besides being a fund for innovation and scaling-up of citizen engagement and government responsiveness initiatives, through its Research and Evidence (R&E) component, Making All Voices Count will also be an applied and practical fund for research and learning.
-The R&E component will be integrated with the innovation, scaling-up and global catalyst areas.
-IDS will manage the R&E programme, as well as conducting research that contributes to the building of an evidence base in this field.
+Besides being a fund for innovation and scaling-up of citizen engagement and government responsiveness initiatives, through its Research, Evidence & Learning (REL) component, Making All Voices Count was an applied and practical fund for research and learning.
+The REL component was integrated with the innovation, scaling-up and global catalyst areas.
+In its role as lead of the REL component, IDS managed the research grants portfolio, as well as conducting research that contributed to the building of an evidence base in this field.